unrealwork/atsd-use-cases/how-to/shared/import-portal.md

     ![](./images/portal-import-page.png)

-Your portal has been uploaded to ATSD.
-Expand the Portals menu from the top toolbar to navigate to this new page.
+Expand the **Portals** menu from the top toolbar to navigate to the newly-created Portal.

 ## Uploading Multiple Configuration Files

-Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form to which you will be directed.
+Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form.

 ![](./images/backup-import.png)